message/iata/AE.md

 - domestic workers who are traveling with the sponsor or with the first degree family members of the sponsor;
 - passengers younger than 12 years;
 - passengers with disabilities.
 9. Passengers entering Dubai (DXB) or Al Maktoum (DWC) must have a printed negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
-The test result must have a QR code for passengers arriving from Egypt, Ethiopia or Lebanon.
+The test result must have a QR code for passengers arriving from Egypt or Lebanon.
 - This does not apply to:
 - nationals of United Arab Emirates and their parents, spouses, children and siblings;
 - domestic workers who are traveling with the sponsor or with the first degree family members of the sponsor;